mohammaduzair9/Style-Classification/README.md

 ### How to run Training:
 -  Copy pretrained weights for resnet50 (resnet50_weights_tf_dim_ordering_tf_kernels.h5) in Style-Classification directory.

 - `train_frcnn.py` can be used to train a model.
-To train the data must be in PASCAL VOC format.
+To train the data, it must be in PASCAL VOC format.
 To train simply do:
 ```shell
 $ python train_frcnn.py -p /path/to/train_data/
 ```